zpaulange/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #Add execute permission to the owner and the group ownerm and read permission to other user to the file hello
 chmod 754 hello

+#Adds execution permission to the owner the group owner and ther users to the file hello
+chmod 711 hello